 The cycle of visits to the Member States in relation to Directive 2002/59/EC of the European Parliament and of the Council of 27 June 2002 establishing a Community vessel traffic monitoring and information system, as amended by Directive 2009/17/EC, was initiated in 2009 and completed in 2012.

-Further visits have been conducted between 2012 and 2015 in relation to Directive 2009/17/EC of the European Parliament and of the Council of 23 April 2009 amending Directive 2002/59/EC.
+Further visits were conducted between 2012 and 2015 in relation to Directive 2009/17/EC of the European Parliament and of the Council of 23 April 2009 amending Directive 2002/59/EC.
 The additional visits focused in particular on the accommodation of ships in need of assistance and the systems developed for interconnection with SafeSeaNet (SSN).
-The cycle of visits was completed in 2016.
+These visits were completed in 2016.

 The objective of the visits was to view and document the system in place in the Member State used for their vessel traffic and information system.